museumsvictoria/spatial_audio_server/README.md

 Please be careful when editing the `assets/config.json` file, as an invalid `assets/config.json` file may cause loss of existing configuration parameters.

+**Important Note:** Nannou's audio backend currently expects the driver to support either **16-bit signed integer** or **32-bit floating point** sample formats.
+Dante for example seems to default to 24-bit streams and in turn will fail to provide a "Supported Format" to nannou.
+Changing the Dante Virtual Soundcard settings to use 16-bit seems to fix this.

 ### Floorplan